DevOpsVisions/common-workspace-hub/docs/standards-and-practices/standards-and-conventions.md

   - **Azure Resources**: All Azure resource names (such as storage accounts, databases, and resource groups) will follow the kebab case convention (e.g., `my-storage-account`), aligning with Azure's naming guidelines for easier resource identification and management.
   - **GitHub Repositories**: Repository names on GitHub will use kebab case (e.g., `project-management-tool`), providing consistency across version control and collaboration efforts.

-By adopting the kebab case for URLs, file names, Azure resources, and GitHub repositories, the projects maintain clarity and uniformity across different web assets, cloud infrastructure, and code repositories, improving both collaboration and readability.

 For more information on kebab case, you can refer to this detailed [guide on MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Kebab_case) or this article on [SmartWP](https://smartwp.com/kebab-case/).